Raspberries Albums Ranked Worst to Best

 From the opening riff of "Go All the Way" through to the last crash, bang and wallop of "Overnight Sensation (Hit Record)," you would be hard-pressed to find a better catalog of rock 'n' roll that combines those elements so effectively.

 The Raspberries failed to hold onto their initial success, and lasted only a few years.
 The music has, thankfully, continued to live on.
-All four of their records are great, so check out our list of Raspberries Albums Ranked Worst to Best.
+All four of their records are great, so check out the following list of Raspberries Albums Ranked Worst to Best.